DevMingler/logo-pairs-game/README.md

 ## Level 3
 A dynamic order of hidden logos will appear on the grid.
 During this round, users will compete against a timer.
-If the timer runs out, all uncovered logos will be hidden and the user can begin again with pairing.
+If the timer runs out, the game is over.

 ## Level 4